Skip to main content

 • Cybersecurity & Privacy

-• Served as co-lead counsel in class action cases involving claims against national retail chain under the right-of-publicity laws of several states
+• Served as defendant’s co-lead counsel, while in private practice, in class action cases involving claims against national retail chain under the right-of-publicity laws of several states.

-• Served as co-lead counsel in class action cases involving claims under the federal Video Privacy Protection Act against several media companies
+• Served as defendant’s co-lead counsel, while in private practice, in class action cases involving claims under the federal Video Privacy Protection Act against several media companies.

-• Served as co-lead counsel in case under the Telephone Consumer Protection Act
+• Served as defendant’s co-lead counsel, while in private practice, in case under the Telephone Consumer Protection Act.

-• Advised technology companies on responding to government requests for consumer data using various forms of legal process
+• Advised technology companies while in private practice on responding to government requests for consumer data using various forms of legal process.

-• Advised technology companies, law firms and other entities on data transfer rules under U.S. and EU laws
+• Advised technology companies, law firms and other entities while in private practice on data transfer rules under United States and European Union laws.

 • Employment Law